wildaces215/Telegram-Translator-Messages/README.md

  ```
  pip install -r requirements.txt
  ```
-Follwoing installing all the required ligbraries use or moidify it to your liking!
+Following installing all the required libraries use or modify it to your liking!